Learning to eat with dentures

 Try not to bite down using your front teeth, as this could dislodge your dentures.
 Chew evenly on both sides to help your gums get used to the gentle pressure.

-Once you feel more confident with how to eat with your dentures, you’ll be free to tackle tougher foods such as harder fruit and meat.
+Once you feel more confident eating with your dentures, you’ll be free to tackle tougher foods such as harder fruit and meat.

 Learning to eat with dentures is a small step that you can easily take in your stride towards enjoying every mouthful.